-Susana Suarez-Gonzalez - Dr. Suarez-Gonzalez is currently Executive Vice President and Chief Human Resources Officer, and Chief Diversity and Inclusion Officer, of International Flavors & Fragrances Inc., a leading global manufacturer and supplier of flavours and fragrances for the food, beverage, personal care, and household products industries.
-Prior to 2016, Dr. Suarez-Gonzalez was Senior Vice President, Global Operations and Centers of Expertise at Fluor Corporation, a multinational engineering and construction firm.
-During her 25year career with Fluor Corporation, Dr. Suarez-Gonzalez held various senior leadership roles in human resources and manufacturing and operations.
-Dr. Suarez-Gonzalez has a Doctorate in Psychology from the Universidad de Oviedo and an Executive MBA from the IUDE University.
-She is also a Board member of The Society for Human Resource Management, the world's largest human resources association.
-Dr. Suarez-Gonzalez is a multi-lingual executive who brings to the Board extensive global experience in human resources, succession planning and talent management, and diversity, equity and inclusion, along with broad manufacturing and operations experience, in business sectors in which CCL operates.
+Class A S Shares Class B S hares DSUs Net Change in Eq uity Owners hip Since March 20, 2020 March 19, 2021 Nil Nil Nil Nil Nil Nil \$534,578 n/a As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Equity Ownership Target Equity Ownership Target Mei Securities Held Meetings of the Board Committees (8) n/a n/a Meetings of the Board of Directors (7) n/a n/a • Human Resources Attendan се Independent Age: 51 Member of the Human Resources Committee Member of the Nominating and Governance Committee Primary Competencies: • C-Suite Experience • Global Experience • Acquisition Integration • Human Resources and household products industries.
+Prior to 2016, Dr. Suarez-Gonzalez was Senior Vice President, Global Operations and Centers of Expertise at Flu Corporation, a multinational engineering and construction firm.
+During her 2 year career with Fluor Corporation, Dr. Suarez-Gonzalez held various seni leadership roles in human resources and manufacturing and operations.
+D Suarez-Gonzalez has a Doctorate in Psychology from the Universidad de Oviec and an Executive MBA from the IUDE University.
+She is also a Board membro of The Society for Human Resource Management, the world's largest huma resources association.
+Dr. Suarez-Gonzalez is a multi-lingual executive wh brings to the Board extensive global experience in human resources, successic planning and talent management, and diversity, equity and inclusion, along wi broad manufacturing and operations experience, in business sectors in whic CCL operates.
+1 New York, U.S.A.
+Officer, of International Flavors & Fragrances Inc., a leading global manufacture and supplier of flavours and fragrances for the food, beverage, personal care and household products industries.
+Prior to 2016, Dr. Suarez-Gonzalez was 9 Director since: January 18, 2021 Susana Suarez-Gonzalez - Dr. Suarez-Gonzalez is currently Executive Vice President and Chief Human Resources Officer, and Chief Diversity and Inclusion Officer, of International Flavors & Ergenances Inc a loading global manufacture